mryndzionek/qpn_experiments/README.md

 Some tests/examples of the [QP-framework](http://www.state-machine.com/qp/qpn/)

-- learn the to use the framework and RTOS concepts
+- learn to use the framework and RTOS concepts
 - investigate performance/limitations while using low-end hardware
 - determine usefulness of UML Statecharts modeling